packlink-dev/shopware_module/README.md

 To ensure that test cases are present copy complete ./Packlink folder to Shopware installation custom/plugins/Packlink folder.

-Remove the vendor directory from copied Packlink folder.
+Remove the `vendor/packlink` directory from copied Packlink folder.

 If you haven't already done so, you can setup unit tests in PHPStorm.
 To do so, first go to `File > Settings > Languages & Frameworks > PHP > Test Frameworks` and